sodadata/docs/soda-cl/anomaly-detection.md

 | `min_confidence_interval_ratio` | decimal between 0 and 1 | `0.001` |

-The `warning_ratio` parameter determines the area of warning range.
-Warning range is a buffer on top of the confidence interval.
-The aim is to distinguish between warning and critical alerts.
+The `warning_ratio` parameter determines the area of warning range, which is a buffer on top of the confidence interval.
+The aim is to help the anomaly detectio ncheck distinguish between warning and critical alerts.
 If the check result is within the warning range, Soda flags the check result as a warning.
-This behavior is similar with `fail` and `warn` conditions in other Soda checks.
+This behavior is similar to setting `fail` and `warn` conditions in other Soda checks.

 Soda calculates the warning range using the following formula: